tomasb1805/credit_risk_modeling/README.md

 **Tools:** PostgreSQL 16, DBeaver Community Edition, SQLAlchemy

-Once the ETL pipeline runs, the clean loan data is loaded into a local **PostgreSQL** database (`credit_risk`) under the `raw` schema.
+Once the ETL pipeline runs, the clean loan data is loaded into a remote **PostgreSQL** database (`credit_risk`) under the `raw` schema.
 PostgreSQL was chosen over file-based storage because it enforces column types, supports schema versioning, and allows JOIN operations across multiple data sources.

 **DBeaver** was used throughout the project as the database GUI for: